 Students enrolled in the following special programs of study should consult the requirements particular to them: African studies, African American studies, East Asian studies, Hellenic studies, history of science, Latin American studies, and Near Eastern studies.

-A student who completes all departmental requirements (coursework, language examinations, and research papers, with no incompletes from the first year and first semester of the second year), but fails the general examination may take it a second time.
-If the student fails the general examination the second time, then Ph.D. candidacy is automatically terminated.
+A student who completes all departmental requirements (coursework, language exams, and research papers, with no incompletes from the first year and first semester of the second year) but fails one or two of the general examination fields may take the exam a second time.
+A student who fails one or two of the examination fields needs to retake only the field(s) in which the student failed.
+If the student fails the general examination a second time, Ph.D. candidacy is automatically terminated.
+The student must resolve any incompletes from the final semester’s coursework before the terminal M.A. degree may be awarded.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy, but also may be awarded to students who, for various reasons, leave the Ph.D. program.
 Students who have satisfactorily passed all required coursework (with all incompletes resolved), fulfilled the language requirements in their field of study, and completed the two required research papers may be awarded an M.A. degree.

 The Department of History tries to provide part-time teaching experience for most of the advanced graduate students who desire it.
 Teaching assistantships generally involve two to four classroom hours a week and should not interfere with progress toward completing the dissertation.
-Appointments are made by the department chair, according to the needs of the undergraduate teaching schedule, to third-, fourth-, and fifth-year graduate students.
+Appointments are made by the department chair, according to the needs of the undergraduate teaching schedule, to post-generals students.

-Following the general examination, all students are expected to attend a two-day seminar on the responsible conduct of research. as well as the departmental prospectus workshop.
+Following the general examination, all students are required to attend a two-day seminar on the responsible conduct of research. as well as the departmental prospectus workshop, which is graded on a pass/fail basis.